epfl-ada/ada-2023-project-chatchuipt/readme.md

 # Every Season is Beerable

-Here is our DataStory, Grab your beer and be prepared : [here](https://shobashu.github.io/ChatChuiPT.github.io/) !!!
+Sip into the world of beer seasons with our DataStory – Grab your brew and dive in: [here](https://shobashu.github.io/ChatChuiPT.github.io/) !!!

 ## **Table of Contents** <a name="table-of-contents"></a>